Safe H2O

 Filtration Systems

-Yes, even if you have a filtration system, it’s still important to periodically clean your water tank.
+Yes, even if you have a filtration system, it’s still important to regularly clean your water tank.
 Filters are efficient at removing sediment from the water after it leaves the tank, but they don’t prevent the tank itself from accumulating sediment and becoming contaminated.

 For those using rainwater, it’s crucial to consider what may fall on your roof.
 Contaminants such as bird droppings can introduce harmful bacteria, including E. coli, into your tank.
-While regular tank cleans minimise the risk of these bacteria multiplying to even more dangerous levels, nothing can remove the risk of them being present on an ongoing basis, other than filtration.
+While regular tank cleans minimise the risk of these bacteria multiplying to even more dangerous levels, nothing can remove the risk of them being present on an ongoing basis, other than UV filtration.

 Choosing the right size for your water filtration system is essential for optimal performance.
 Generally, there are two common sizes of filter cartridges: 10 inches and 20 inches.